-As of December 31, 2016, there were 4,014,792 shares underlying outstanding stock options granted under the 2013 plan, 946,200 shares underlying unvested restricted stock units granted under the 2013 plan and 662,180 shares remaining available for grant under the 2013 plan.
+As of December 31, 2017, there were 4,756,978 shares underlying outstanding stock options granted under the 2013 plan, 956,299 shares underlying unvested restricted stock units granted under the 2013 plan and 1,082,608 shares remaining available for grant under the 2013 plan.
 The number of shares of our common stock reserved for issuance under the 2013 plan will automatically increase on January 1 of each year, until and including January 1, 2023, by 4% of the total number of shares or our capital stock outstanding on December 31 of the preceding calendar year, or a lesser number of shares determined by our Board of Directors.

 Stock Options.
 The plan administrator determines the exercise price for a stock option, within the terms and conditions of the 2013 plan, provided that the exercise price of a stock option generally cannot be less than 100% of the fair market value of our common stock on the date of grant.
 Options granted under the 2013 plan vest at the rate specified by the plan administrator.
 The plan administrator determines the term of stock options granted under the 2013 plan, up to a maximum of 10 years.
-Unless the terms of an option holder's stock option agreement provide otherwise, if an option holder's service relationship with us, or any of our affiliates, ceases for any reason other than disability, death or cause, the option holder may generally exercise any vested options for a period of 12 months following the cessation of service, except that, under our form of option agreement, the option holder may exercise any vested options for a period of 12 months following cessation of service due to retirement (i.e., termination without cause or resignation upon or after reaching age 59 1⁄2).
+Unless the terms of an option holder's stock option agreement provide otherwise, if an option holder's service relationship with us, or any of our affiliates, ceases for any reason other than disability, death or cause, the option holder may generally exercise any vested options for a period of three months following the cessation of service, except that, under our form of option agreement, the option holder may exercise any vested options for a period of 12 months following cessation of service due to retirement (i.e., termination without cause or resignation upon or after reaching age 59 1⁄2).
 The option term may be extended in the event that exercise of the option following such a termination of service is prohibited by applicable securities laws or our insider trading policy.
 If an optionholder's service relationship with us or any of our affiliates ceases due to disability or death, or an optionholder dies within a certain period following cessation of service, the optionholder or a beneficiary may generally exercise any vested options for a period of 12 months in the event of disability and 12 months (18 months for options granted prior to September 2016) in the event of death.
 In addition, under our form of stock option agreement, options will accelerate in full upon the optionholder's termination due to death or disability.
-In the event of a termination of its term.
+In the event of a termination for cause, options generally terminate immediately upon the termination of the individual for cause.
+In no event may an option be exercised beyond the expiration of its term.